Mistralys/jtokenizer/README.md

 Modernized, composer compatible version of Tim Whitlock's JTokenizer PHP Javascript parser and tokenizer library.

+  > NOTE: This package is a good choice for very basic access to JavaScript tokens.
+    A more modern and complete solution is Peast: https://github.com/mck89/peast

 ## Overview

 The JavaScript tokenizer is designed to mimic the PHP tokenizer.
 Possible uses for the